Trxgically/RandomSpawns/README.md

 ![alt text](https://raw.githubusercontent.com/Trxgically/RandomSpawns/master/logo.png)

 # Why use RandomSpawns?
 Want a new way for your players to spawn in?
-Vanilla, survival, anarchy. etc!
+Vanilla, survival, anarchy, etc!
 This plugin has many purposes simply set a radius for your players to spawn in and the plugin will randomly teleport the player within the coordinates you set.

 # Commands :
 * Set a radius